baudisgroup/baudisgroup.github.io/pages/_publications/2021-03-01-preprint-Copy-number-variant-heterogeneity.md

 ##### bioRxiv. doi: https://doi.org/10.1101/2021.03.01.433348

-This article provides an overview of recent changes and additions to the Progenetix database and the services provided through the resource.
+This article explores the correlation between subsets of cancer entities, grouped by their somatic CNV patterns, and levels of diagnostic classification systems.

 <!--more-->